Master of MusicThe study

 Prior Education

-You are eligible for this master’s programme if you have completed or will soon complete a professional musical study course in the Netherlands, or a comparable programme elsewhere.
+You are eligible for this master’s programme if you have completed or will soon complete a professional musical study programme in the Netherlands, or a comparable programme elsewhere.

 Entrance Examination